Growth Hacking is constantly changing – here’s how to keep up

 This tool helps brands and marketers build customized forms, surveys, quizzes, tests and event landing pages for websites.

-A lightweight and free tool for WordPress based sites, WBounce is designed to help landing pages improve bounce rates and increase conversions.
+A lightweight (and free) tool for WordPress based sites, WBounce is designed to help landing pages improve bounce rates and increase conversions.

-Totango uses it’s customer service platform to help brands track, understand and analyze their customer churn rates, and identify the health of your customers.
+A customer service platform to help brands track, understand and analyze their customer churn rates, and identify the health of your customers.

-Send With Us is a transactional email tool that helps manage branding, while allowing marketers to track, test, monitor and optimize email content.
+A transactional email tool that helps manage branding, while allowing marketers to track, test, monitor and optimize email content.

-A professional style PR tool, it allows brands, marketing managers and PR experts to easily create and publish press releases for distribution to the proper channels.
+A professional-style PR tool.
+It allows brands, marketing managers, and PR experts to easily create and publish press releases for distribution to the proper channels.

 This is a GMail app that allows users to create email messages and then schedule them to be sent at a later date even if you’re not online.

-This is a tool designed to track and run a number of defined tests while collecting user feedback and clicks on screens as well as on mock-ups.
+A tool designed to track and run a number of defined tests while collecting user feedback and clicks on screens as well as on mock-ups.

 Post Planner helps users save time by automating Facebook postings to pages, popular and viral content is delivered directly to users to help create posts.

-Yozio helps brands and marketers help optimize and maximize the acquisition of mobile app users providing benchmarks for tracking and performance.
+Helps brands and marketers help optimize and maximize the acquisition of mobile app users providing benchmarks for tracking and performance.